gioisola/Digging-Deeper-Into-Active-Directory/README.md

 <h2>Description</h2>
 </b>
-The goal of this lab was to simulate a real life scenerio that resembled what it may look like for a SOC team to witness a vulnerable virtual machine be attacked through attempted unauthorized logins.
-This was done by removing all inbound rules, allowing access attempts from any IP, and turning off all Microsoft firewall restrictions.
+The goal of this lab was to dip a bit deeper into Active Directory and learn how to set up different settings that you might see in an enterprise setting.
 <br />
 <br />